Artificial intelligence compliance plan

 Identify whether your agency has developed (or is in the process of developing) internal guidance for the use of generative AI.

 GSA has developed internal guidance for the use of generative AI and has made it available to employees on an internal website.
 This guidance includes the safeguards and oversight mechanisms necessary for responsible use without posing undue risk.
-The AI Governance Board and AI Safety Team provide oversight by reviewing and dispositioning AI use cases, ensuring compliance with ethical standards, data privacy, and security protocols.
-The directive also requires that generative AI tools be used under controlled conditions set forth by the guidance and standards established in M-24-10 and enforced and overseen by the AI Safety Team.
+The EDGE Board and AI Safety Team provide oversight by reviewing and dispositioning AI use cases, ensuring compliance with ethical standards, data privacy, and security protocols.
+The guidance also requires that generative AI tools be used under controlled conditions set forth by the guidance and standards established in OMB M-25-21 and M-25-22 and enforced and overseen by the AI Safety Team.
 GSA is evaluating continuous monitoring and evaluation processes and tools for generative AI.

 AI Talent